 Junior Participation (“Goody”) Bags

 Donations can be anything for the kids or the dogs.
 It can be something useful in traveling, grooming, training or just plain having fun.
-And if you had a particular something in mind but can not do eight, please let chair Mandy Bossi know and she will try to find someone to go in on the donation with you.
+And if you had a particular something in mind but can not do twelve, please let chair Mandy Bossi know and she will try to find someone to go in on the donation with you.
 If you want ideas or suggestions let her know.
 And as always monetary donations are also welcome!

 Mandy Bossi – CWCCA Juniors

 The CWCCA has a great group of juniors and I am thankful for your continued support of them.
 See you at Purina!

 Friday night, all juniors are invited to gather and see old friends, meet new friends and get to know each other better!